 Some examples of CSFs include:

-Monoclonal antibodies (MOABs) are substances that are produced in a lab.
+Monoclonal antibodies (mAbs) are substances that are produced in a lab.
 The process involves injecting a mouse with cells for a certain type of human cancer.
 Once injected with the cancer cells, the mouse produces antibodies to fight against the cancer.
-These mouse antibodies are then combined with other lab cells to create hybrid cells to fight caner.
+These mouse antibodies are then combined with other lab cells to create hybrid cells to fight cancer.

-MOABs can be used in cancer treatment in a number of ways, for example:
+MAbs can be used in cancer treatment in a number of ways.
+They may:

 The side effects depend on the type of biologic therapy that is used.

-At the beginning of therapy, you will most likely experience flu-like symptoms.
-Examples include chills, headaches, muscle pain, joint pain, and discomfort.
+At the beginning of therapy, you will most likely experience flu-like symptoms, such as chills, headaches, muscle and joint pain, and discomfort.